 Partial lockdown should be seen as a precautionary measure which puts the academy in a state of readiness should a situation escalate, whilst retaining a degree of normality.

-Alert

 Alert to all staff: “Partial lockdown”

 This may be as a result of a reported incident or civil disturbance in the local community with the potential to pose a risk to students, staff and visitors in the academy.
-It may also be as a result of a warning being received regarding the risk of air pollution, etc. Can’t just depend on SMS or electronic notification – must include a physical runner to each classroom etc to ensure the correct message has been clearly passed – I suggest a print out to ensure clear message.
+It may also be as a result of a warning being received regarding the risk of air pollution, etc. It may also be used when there a risk in a part of the school but does not warrant a full school lockdown.

 Immediate action

-All outside activity to cease immediately with students and staff returning to classrooms if during lessons.
-If the partial lockdown signal is given during break/lunch all staff/students should return to Forms.
+Depending in the threat, all outside activity to cease immediately with students and staff returning to nearest indoor area or classrooms if during lessons.
+If the partial lockdown signal is given during break/lunch all staff/students should return to their nearest classroom as directed by duty staff

 All students and staff to remain indoors and external doors (dead locked) and windows should be locked.